Sprinkles to start the weekend

-Showers will arrive in several regions during the early hours of Saturday morning and tomorrow, and the temperature will return to normal in the coming days.
+There will be heavy showers and the temperature will return to normal in the coming days.

-BarcelonaThe calm and warmth of midsummer weather persisted this Friday, but the mercury didn't rise as much as it did on Thursday in the West and northeast.
-Temperatures will drop slightly on Saturday and rise again with intense heat on Sunday, but temperatures will normalize next week, and we'll have much more moderate heat.
-We still don't see any heat in sight.
-The weekend will begin with the passage of a cold front that will leave a few scattered showers or drops during the early hours of Saturday morning.
-Sunshine and calm will eventually prevail in most of the country, but new afternoon showers will fall in the north and along the pre-coastal area.
-These will lessen on Sunday, but could reach more regions by the middle of next week.
+BarcelonaThe weekend begins with the passage of a cold front that will leave some scattered showers or drops during the early morning and early morning hours.
+By early morning, around 12 mm had accumulated in Gisclareny, 10 mm in Cardona, and 8 mm in Pinós.
+Sunshine and calm will prevail over most of the country, but fresh afternoon showers will fall in the north and along the pre-coastal area.
+These will diminish on Sunday, but could reach more regions by the middle of next week.

 Saturday: some showers until the morning

-During the early hours and morning, a line of instability will cross us, leaving some scattered, weak showers and drops from west to east.
+During the early hours of the morning, a line of instability will finally cross us, leaving some scattered, weak showers and drops from west to east.
 They may reach many places and will be minor, but it will not rain everywhere.
 For example, areas such as the Barcelona coast, the Costa Brava, and the interior of the Ebro River are unlikely to receive any rainfall.
 However, towards the Pyrenees and Pre-Pyrenees, some showers may be more intense and may be accompanied by thunderstorms.
+In fact, early in the morning there are some thunderstorms in northern Berguedà and Cerdanya, locally strong and with thunderstorms.

-The night will once again be tropical in many places, especially along the coast, where it will be more difficult to sleep and there will even be some torrid lows—over 25°C—in large urban areas along the coast.
-Highs will drop inland and in the northern half of the country, where the heat will be more moderate overall.
-There will be few changes along the coast, with muggy conditions, and a temporary rise in the mercury on the southern coast due to the arrival of superheated mistral winds.
-In fact, in this area, Meteocat has issued a heat alert.
+The night has once again been tropical in many places, especially along the coast, where sleep was more difficult, with some torrid lows—above 25°C—in large urban areas along the coast (26°C in Barcelona and 25°C in Viladecans).
+Highs today will drop inland and in the northern half of the country, where the weather will be more moderate overall.
+There will be few changes along the coast, with muggy conditions, and a temporary rise in temperatures on the southern coast due to the arrival of superheated mistral winds.
+In fact, Meteocat has issued a heat alert for this area.
 Tramontana winds will also be expected in the Empordà region.

 Sunday: temporary rebound in heat

-Be that as it may, the heat will be fully summery, on a typical, fairly quiet day of dog days.
-The sun will dominate, and in the afternoon, clouds will gather in mountain areas, which, at most, will bring some minor, local showers in the Pyrenees or Els Ports.
+Be that as it may, the heat will be fully summery on a typical, fairly quiet day of dog days.
+The sun will dominate, and in the afternoon, clouds will gather in mountain areas, which, at most, will leave some minor, local showers in the Pyrenees or Els Ports.

 Bearable heat next week